H-HChen/ros2_leg_detector/README.md

   If people who weren't seen in the previous scan should be published to the /people_tracked topic.
 Default: True.

-* use_scan_header_stamp_for_tfs

-  If you should use the scan headers to do tfs or just use the latest transform available.
-If you're trying to do repeatable tests on recorded bags than it might be useful to use the scan headers.
-Default: False (i.e., use latest tf available).

 * display_detected_people